 This credit has been repealed.
 However, any previously approved yet unused credit is available to be claimed.
 Enter code 801 under line 6 if claiming this credit.
-Also, see the Combined Limitation on page 52.
+See the Combined Limitation on page 47.

 Airport Development Zone Loan Interest Credit 802